-29) We need to wait for Kelly to meet with Amanda in accounting.
-Once she gives us the answer we will get the report out within four hours.
+28) A speaker says, "We need to wait for Kelly to meet with Amanda in accounting.
+Once she gives us the answer we will get the report out within four hours."
 Which of the following would do the most to clarify the meaning of the statements above?